 A good night's sleep is vital for staying healthy.
 While a comfy bed and good "sleep hygiene" are both important factors, a decent pair of headphones can help too.
 As well as lulling you with soothing tunes or a podcast to clear your head, the best headphones for sleeping can also help block out the noise outside your window.

-Obviously comfort is key.
-You're not going to drift off to the land of nod if your ears are in agony.
-If you want in-ears you'll need a decent seal from the ear tips but you'll also want earpieces that don't protrude too far that could get caught on your pillow or hurt your ears.
-If it's an over-ear pair you're going for, make sure their ear cups are nicely cushioned and not too bulky.
+Obviously comfort is key here – you're not going to drift off to the land of nod if your ears are in agony.
+If you want in-ears you'll need a decent seal from the ear tips but you'll also want earpieces that don't protrude too far and that could get caught on your pillow.
+If it's an over-ear pair you're going for, make sure their ear cups and headband are nicely cushioned and not too bulky.

 Then there's the style.
-Wireless are best, as there's no cable to get tangled up in.
-With on-ear pairs, you'll probably have to sleep on your back - it's likely to be too uncomfortable on your side.
+Wireless headphones are best, as there's no cable to get tangled up in.
+If you opt for on-ear headphones, you'll probably have to sleep on your back as it's likely to be too uncomfortable on your side (the smaller earcups tend to put too much pressure on the side of your head).

 You should consider the placement of the headphone controls, too.
 Some wireless models have controls built into the side of the earbud, which you don't want pressing down into the pillow, as it could activate them with the slightest movement.
 In-ears might work better with just one earbud in your non-pillow-resting ear, if you can live without listening in stereo.

 Last but by no means least, you need to consider sound quality.
-Thankfully, all the models listed here are excellent performers in their own right, you just need to pick the design you prefer.
+Thankfully, all the models listed here are excellent performers in their own right – all you need do is pick the design that best for you.